dellsystem/dellsystem.github.io/_posts/2019-1-7-fragments-7.md

 ---
 title: "Startup idea: Airbnb for towed cars"
 layout: fragment
-description: "A truly diabolical startup idea that I hope never materialises"
+description: "A truly diabolical startup idea that I really hope never actually materialises."
 ---

 Over the holidays, I had the extremely unpleasant experience of having a car towed because it was "ilegally" parked [according to some byzantine and fairly unclear regulations].
 The experience of having to take a Lyft to a sketchy towing lot and paying $200 to get the car back was pretty shitty, but it got me thinking.
 Most Americans can't easily come up with $400 in an emergency; paying $200 to get your car back would probably be out of the question for a number of people.
 (That number can be [higher](https://personalfinance.costhelper.com/towed-vehicle.html), too, if your car weighs a lot, or if you didn't pick it up within the first 24 hours, or you're in an area with especially lax legislation.)

 Which means that if you don't have a lot of spare cash, and your car gets towed for whatever reason, there is a very real possibility that your life gets a lot worse.
-Maybe you have to turn to a payday lender to be able to get your car back, which means you'll owe immediately start to owe extortionate interest - possibly accruing indefinitely.
+Maybe you have to turn to a payday lender to be able to get your car back, which means that you'll immediately start to owe extortionate interest - possibly accruing indefinitely.
 Maybe you'll have to sell something important to you.
-Or maybe you just don't have access to a car for a while, which means it takes you longer to get to work because public transit is underfunded, which means you have less time to care for your family or just like live your life.
+Or maybe you just don't have access to a car for a while, which means it takes you longer to get to work because public transit is underfunded, which means you have less time to care for your family or just like live your life (or maybe you lose your job).
 And in the meantime, your car sits in a lot gathering dust, amassing "storage fees" and counting down the days until it gets sold at an auction.

 Now, any person with empathy would look at a situation like that in horror and think, how unfair.
 They might conclude that the fees shouldn't be so high, or the terms shouldn't be so punishing, or maybe public transit should be vastly improved so that people are less likely to _need_ private vehicles in the first place.